Economic history of the United States: Interstate highway system

 Construction of the Interstate Highway System began in 1956 under President Eisenhower.
 In long-term perspective the interstate highway system was a remarkable success, that has done much to sustain Eisenhower's positive reputation.
 Although there have been objections to the negative impact of clearing neighborhoods in cities, the system has been well received.
 The railroad system for passengers and freight declined sharply, but the trucking expanded dramatically and the cost of shipping and travel fell sharply.
-Suburbanization became possible, with the rapid growth of easily accessible, larger, cheaper housing than was available in the overcrowded central cities.
+Suburbanization became widespread, with the rapid growth of easily accessible, larger, cheaper housing than was available in the overcrowded central cities.
 Tourism dramatically expanded as well, creating a demand for more service stations, motels, restaurants and visitor attractions.
 There was much more long-distance movement to the Sunbelt for winter vacations, or for permanent relocation, with convenient access to visits to relatives back home.
 In rural areas, towns and small cities off the grid lost out as shoppers followed the interstate, and new factories were located near them.